ryansheehy0/Neo-C/possible_features.md

 	- So compiler doesn't optimize things out
 - async, await, and promises
 - multi threading
-- casting
-	- I like the syntax of C-style casting.
-	- What about const_cast?
-How to cast consts
 - typeof
 - functions within functions?
 	- You cannot have a class within a class.